Crisis theory: Influence

 Crisis theory is central to Marx's writings; it helps underpin Marxists' understanding of a need for systemic change.
 It is controversial; Roman Rosdolsky said "The assertion that Marx did not propose a 'breakdown theory' is primarily attributable to the revisionist interpretation of Marx before and after the First World War.
-Rosa Luxemburg, Henryk Grossman [and Samezō Kuruma] rendered inestimable theoretical services by insisting, as against the revisionists, on the breakdown theory."
+Rosa Luxemburg, Henryk Grossman [and Kuruma Samezō] rendered inestimable theoretical services by insisting, as against the revisionists, on the breakdown theory."

 More recently David Yaffe 1972,1978 and Tony Allen et al. 1978,1981 in using the theory to explain the conditions at the end of the post-war boom of the 1970s and 1980s re-introduced the theory to a new generation and gained new readers for Grossman's 1929 presentation of Marx's Crisis theory.

 Rosa Luxemburg lectured on the 'History of Theories of Economic Crises' at the SPD's Party School in Berlin (possibly in 1911, since the typescript includes a reference to statistics from 1911).

 Henryk Grossman's re-presentation of both the central importance of the theory for Marx and the working out of its elements in a partially mathematical form was published in 1929.
 Central to the argument is the claim that, within a given business cycle, the accumulation of surplus from year to year leads to a kind of top-heaviness, in which a relatively fixed number of workers have to add profit to an ever-larger lump of investment capital.
 This observation leads to what is known as Marx's law of the tendency of the rate of profit to fall.
 Unless certain countervailing possibilities are available, the growth of capital out-paces the growth of labour, so the profits of economic activity have to be shared out more thinly among capitals, i.e., at a lower profit rate.
 When countervailing tendencies are unavailable or exhausted, the system requires the destruction of capital values in order to return to profitability.
 Hence creating the underlying preconditions for post-war boom.

 Paul Mattick's Economic Crisis and Crisis Theory (published by Merlin Press in 1981) is an accessible introduction and discussion derived from Grossman's work.

 François Chesnais's (1984, chapter Marx's Crisis Theory Today, in Christopher Freeman ed.
 Design, Innovation and Long Cycles in Economic Development Frances Pinter, London), discussed the continuing relevance of the theory.

 Andrew Kliman has made major new contributions with a thorough and trenchant philosophical and logical defence of the consistency of the theory in Marx's work, against a number of the criticisms proposed against important aspects of Marx's theory since the seventies.

 Francois Chesnais has provided an important exploration of the 'fictitious capital' or 'Finance Capital' aspects of the theory in a review of both historical and contemporary empirical research.

 Guglielmo Carchedi and Michael Roberts in their edited collection World in Crisis [2018] provide a valuable review of the empirical analyses that support and defend the thesis, with contributions from authors in the UK, Greece, Spain, Argentina, Mexico, Brazil, Australia and Japan.